-The Company has historically used the annual effective tax rate method to calculate income taxes.
-For the first quarter of 2023, the Company used the discrete effective tax rate method to determine its tax expense based upon interim period results.
-The Company determined that since small changes in estimated ordinary income would result in significant changes in the estimated annual effective tax rate, the historical method would not provide a reliable estimate for the first quarter of 2023.
+The provision for income taxes for the interim period in 2024 is based on an estimate of the annual effective tax rate adjusted to reflect the impact of discrete items.
+Management judgment is required in projecting ordinary income to estimate the Company's annual effective tax rate.
+For the first half of 2023 the Company used the discrete effective tax rate method to determine its tax expense based upon interim period results.
+The Company determined that since small changes in estimated ordinary income would result in significant changes in the estimated annual effective tax rate, the annual effective tax rate method would not have provided a reliable estimate for the first twenty-six weeks of 2023.